asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 vectors that are build up with 4096 random numbers will be  vector summed on both host which is Zynq Cortex A9 CPU and in vector_add kernel which is programmed to Zynq programmable logic.
 Results from device and from host will be then compared within host.
-Success and fail result will be returned on terminal screen of host.
+Success and fail status will be returned on terminal screen of host.

 ## Required Tools and Files

 ### 0. GNU/Linux Operating System

-This tutorial uses Ubuntu.
-Vitis documentation[^5f] lists the supported OSes as shown below.
+This tutorial will be on Ubuntu operating system.
+Vitis documentation[^5f] lists the supported other OSes as shown below.

 ![vitis_os_req](img/5-vitis_os_req.png)